inpsyde/validator/README.md

 	$logger->log_error( $between->get_error_code(), $between->get_input_data() );

 	foreach( $logger->get_error_messages() as $error ) {
-		echo "<p>{$error}</p>"
+		echo "<p>{$error}</p>";
 	}
 }
 ```

-It might seems it requires too much work, however when validating data with `DataValidator` (see below) most of the code
+It might seem it requires too much work, however when validating data with `DataValidator` (see below) most of the code
 above is not necessary.

 ### Error templates

-When using error loggers, the error messages are created using "templates": message strings that contain placeholders for
+When using error loggers, the error messages are created using "templates": message strings that contain placeholders
-values.
+for values.

-Every error code available as constant of `ErrorLoggerInterface` as a related template.
-For example, for the code
+Every error code available as constant of `ErrorLoggerInterface` has a related template.

-`ErrorLoggerInterface::NOT_BETWEEN` the related template is:
+For example, for the code `ErrorLoggerInterface::NOT_BETWEEN` the related template is:

 ```
 'The input <code>%value%</code> is not between <code>%min%</code> and <code>%max%</code>, inclusively.'
 ```

-Where `%value%`, `%min%` and `%max%` are placeholder that are replaced with data passed via `get_input_data()` when the
+Where `%value%`, `%min%` and `%max%` are placeholders that are replaced with data passed via `get_input_data()` when the
 error is logged.

 Error templates can be customized in 2 different ways: